-You may need a German exam as a prerequisite to matriculation at a German university.
-Maybe you want to live and work in Germany or even obtain German citizenship.
+You may need a German language certificate as a prerequisite to matriculation at a German university.
+Maybe you want to live and work in Germany (or Austria) or even obtain German citizenship.
 Or, like me, you may simply appreciate the value of exams in providing focus and a medium-term goal to work towards.

-A certificate can be a great objective yardstick of your attainments so far.
-You may be confused, though by the bewildering array of German exams on offer.
-If you’re asking yourself “Which German exam is best for me?”, you’re in the right place to get your initial questions answered.
-Update this post.
+A proficiency certificate can be a great objective yardstick of your attainments so far.
+You may be confused, though by the bewildering array of German certificates on offer.
+That’s where this post comes in.

 The focus in the post below is on adults undertaking study outside a university (or people preparing towards a university application).
 The post is currently very Germany-centric.
-I hope to expand it later to cover Austria and Switzerland.
+I hope to expand it later to cover German language certificates issues in Austria and Switzerland.
 There are lots of links below to help you find where to look for further information.
 I’ve put a lot of research to get the information right but you should always re-check (and check for subsequent changes) with an official source.

 What levels?

-There are six levels, which follow the Common European Framework of Reference for Languages (CEFR) from A1 (beginner) to C2 (proficiency/mastery).
-At A1 to B2 there are separate also exams for 10 to 16 year-olds.
+The Goethe-Institut offer German language certificates at six levels, which follow the Common European Framework of Reference for Languages (CEFR) from A1 (beginner) to C2 (proficiency/mastery).
+At A1 to B2 there are also separate exams for 10 to 16 year-olds.

 Approach and content

-Where and when can you take the exams?
+Where and when can you take the Goethe Institut German proficiency exams?

 The Goethe-Institut has a worldwide network of 159 Institutes in 98 countries.
 There are six in the United States (Boston, Chicago, San Francisco, Los Angeles, NYC and Washington DC, three in Canada (Montreal, Ottawa, Toronto) and two in Australia (Melbourne and Sydney) for example and two in the UK (London and Glasgow).